 It’s also important to remember that the STK11 gene is not located on

 the sex chromosomes.
-This means mutations can be inherited from the mother’s side or the
+This means the mutation comes from either the mother’s side or

 father’s side of the family.

 What kinds of cancer are linked to Peutz-Jeghers syndrome?